Best Books On Money Management.

-About ten years ago I randomly stumbled across a few money books at the public library.
-I have always enjoyed self help books, so decided to bring one home with me.
-I walked out of the library holding the Total Money Makeover by Dave Ramsey.
+Over ten years ago I randomly stumbled across a few money management books at the public library, I have always enjoyed self help books, so decided to bring one home with me.
+I walked out of the library holding the Total Money Makeover by Dave Ramsey and my life was forever changed.

-I have always been somewhat frugal….but I didn’t ever have control of my money.
+I have always been somewhat frugal….but I didn’t ever have control of my money, and my budget was suffering because of it.

 After reading the Total Money Makeover my mindset completely shifted.
 I realized what was possible, with enough self control, and how to prepare my family for a happy future.
 This blog wouldn’t even exist with that book!